F-1 Student Employment and Training

 It is the student's responsibility to check the I-20 for accuracy, specifically page 2 where the STEM OPT recommendation is included.
 The recommendation is based on information provided by the student.
 If any corrections need to be made to the I-20 or if information is missing from the I-20, the student must let an advisor know immediately.

-The Form I-983 Training Plan is essential to the 24-month STEM OPT Extension.
+The Form I-983 Training Plan is required for the 24-month STEM OPT Extension, and must be submitted to the VISA Office to obtain a STEM Extension I-20.

-The student and the employer complete a Form I-983 Training Plan, and the student submits the completed plan to ISS as part of the application process for the STEM Extension.
-ISS reviews the Form I-983 submitted by the student, and determines that it is "complete, signed, and addresses all program requirements."
+The student and the employer complete a Form I-983 Training Plan, and the student submits the completed plan to the VISA Office as part of the application process for the STEM Extension.
+The VISA Office reviews the Form I-983 submitted by the student, and determines that it is "complete, signed, and addresses all program requirements."

 Form I-983 consists of seven pages: